Single-Step Parity Check Gate Set for Quantum Error Correction: Single-Step Parity Check Gate Set and M pp2

-As a further illustration, in Figure~\ref{fig:11} we show a simulation where each single qubit gate (Hadamard and Identity gate) has 99.43\% fidelity, and the CNOT gate experiences the single qubit errors as a tensor product of the amount ($I \otimes X$,$I \otimes Y$...).
+As a further illustration, in Figure~\ref{fig:11} we show a simulation where each single qubit gate (Hadamard and Identity gates) has 99.43\% fidelity, and the CNOT gate experiences the single qubit errors as a tensor product of the amount ($I \otimes X$,$I \otimes Y$...).
 We chose this fidelity value because it is the surface code fault-tolerance threshold~\cite{Fowler_2012}.
 To achieve this fidelity, we used an error rate of $p = 0.0085$ for the phase flip error in each single-qubit gate.
-As depicted in Figure~\ref{fig:11}, the resulting perfection rate at the circuit's end is 0.9026.
+As depicted in Figure~\ref{fig:11}, the resulting perfection rate at the circuit's end is 0.887.
 This perfection rate is obtained by utilizing gates with the specified fault tolerance error value.

-To attain an equivalent perfection rate for the XX-SSPC gate, comparable to the decomposed parity check circuit, we can increase the error rate to $p = 0.0329$ for the phase flip error per qubit.
-Implementing an XX gate with this error rate yields a perfection rate $P_I = 0.9042$, as illustrated in Figure~\ref{fig:11}b.
-This example illustrates that if we create the parity check circuit with a single gate, but with a higher error rates compared to the single- and two-qubit gates, we can still achieve the same perfection rate.
-This is how we can boost the error threshold value for QEC: instead of using the single- and two-qubit gates, using one unitary which does the same parity check circuit with a single step -SSPC gates.
-This is due to the absence of error accumulation throughout the circuit.
+To attain an equivalent perfection rate for the XX-SSPC gate, comparable to the decomposed parity check circuit, we can increase the error rate to $p = 0.0239$ for the phase flip error per qubit.
+Implementing an XX gate with this error rate yields a perfection rate $P_I = 0.886$, as illustrated in Figure~\ref{fig:11}b.
+As a result once the parity check circuit is created with SSPC gate at higher error rates than the 1- and 2-qubit gates, the same perfection rate can be maintained.
+This simple example shows how SSPC gates can drastically boost the error threshold value for QEC.